matt-thorne-project/Bike_goal_tracking/README.md

 # Bike Goals and Health Stats Tracking
-Project to using Python, MySQL and HMTL to allow for viewing longterm changes in my cycling performance and some health statistics.
+Project to using Python and MySQL to allow for viewing longterm changes in my cycling performance and some health statistics.

 ## Requirements
 + **MySQL Database** - this can be locally hosted or remotely
 + **Python3** - the `requirements.txt` will cover the pip packages required by Python
 + **Anaconda or jupyter notebook** - if you want to view the results locally
-+ **Apache2** - if you wish to host the HTML page
 +  **SQL Admin Software**

 ## Initial Setup